 The arrival of the Pearl Export in 1982 set a new benchmark and in 2007 the kit was revived with upgraded shells, new lugs, new tom bracket and a superb hardware package.
 The new, smaller sculpted lug with a reduced footprint allows the shells to breathe better.
 The supplied 830 series hardware pack and brushed silver and orange Demonator bass drum pedal are absolutely brilliant for the money.

 Most budget kits at this price have poplar shells, however Pearl has reintroduced Asian mahogany into the mix and that inner lining of semi-hard red wood adds warmth and depth to the shell tone.
-The tom heads are Chinese-made transparent Remos and deliver the requisite blam with plenty of depth and authority.
+The tom heads on this EXX model are Chinese-made transparent Remos and deliver the requisite blam with plenty of depth and authority.

-As ever with budget drum kits, the snare is the slightly weak link.
+As ever with budget drum kits, we found the snare to be the weakest link.
 It’s lightweight and takes some judicious tuning before it will yield a decent sound.
 The rest of the kit, however, sounds little different from a kit three times the price.

 Read the full Pearl Export review